 #3 Hit the art galleries in Las Peñas

-These days, you can find cafes and those art galleries I mentioned in old, restored houses.
-The gallery we went to did not just have nice paintings, it also had wide-open windows with a great view of the river.
+These days in Las Peñas, you can find old restored houses housing cafes and those art galleries I mentioned.
+The gallery we went to did not just have nice paintings.
+It also had wide-open windows with a great view of the river.
 We even discovered giant iguanas on a nearby tree when looking out of those windows.

 30min – 1h